octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.12 - 2024-06-13 =
+* Added support for importing properties in the thinkSPAIN XML format
+* Import agency, branch and agent details in the PropCTRL format

 = 2.2.11 - 2024-06-03 =
 * Added support for importing properties in the OpenImmo format